soasis/text/documentation/source/definitions.rst

 	:sorted:

 	code unit
 		A single unit of encoded information.
-This is typically, 8-, 16-, or 32-bit entites arranged in some sequential fashion that, when read or treated in a certain manner, end up composing higher-level units which make up readable text.
+This is typically, 8-, 16-, or 32-bit entities arranged in some sequential fashion that, when read or treated in a certain manner, end up composing higher-level units which make up readable text.
 Much of the world's most useful encodings that encode text use multiple code units in sequence to give a specific meaning to something, which makes most encodings variable length encodings.

 	code point
 		A single unit of decoded information.
 Most typically associated with :term:`unicode code points <unicode code point>`, but they can be other things such as :term:`unicode scalar values <unicode scalar value>` or even a 13-bit value.